 Yet, for all the aesthetic and technical shortcomings there is an infectious if naïve enthusiasm here that sometimes transcends them-as in Beyond the Meadow, Vesnyanochka, and the concluding batch of exuberant Omsk Ditties.
-And, again judging by the jacket photograph, the girls from Omsk should be seen as well as heard-an opportunity likely to be available in some American cities this season during the ensemble's R.D.D.
+And, again judging by the jacket photograph, the girls from Omsk should be seen as well as heard-an opportunity likely to be available in some American cities this season during the ensemble's first tour of this country.
+R.D.D.